April 2021 UNSOLVED MURDERS IN BRITISH COLUMBIA

 Police officers investigating murder cases say that while the public might be alarmed by the number of unsolved files, there are several reasons why there are so many murder cases in Metro Vancouver where charges have never been laid.

 Supt.
 Kevin Hackett, the veteran Mountie in charge of IHIT, says the vast majority of his agency’s open files, investigators have identified a suspect.
-“I would think that in 90 per cent of our investigations, if not more, not only do we have an idea, we could likely, if we lived in another jurisdiction arrest them and charge them,” Hackett said in an interview.
+“I would think that in 90 per cent of our investigations, if not more, not only do we have an idea, but we could also likely, if we lived in another jurisdiction arrest them and charge them,” Hackett said in an interview.

 But in B.C., Crown prosecutors decide if and when a charge is laid using a two-pronged approach.
 First, the Crown must be convinced that there is “a substantial likelihood of conviction,” based on the police report outlining the evidence.
 And secondly, the Crown decides whether it is in the public interest to lay a charge.